 Practitioners of Psychoanalysis know that their person is at stake in the work they do collaboratively with their patients/analysands.
 And this personal work the analyst does is in fact, a continuing process rather than a training or degree that starts and ends during a predetermined and fixed period of time.
 Each analyst takes as long as they need to in order to complete an analysis and will most probably undergo several analyses in their lives.
 This is the reason why anyone who wants to practice as a psychoanalyst, must firstly go themselves through this and undertake their own analysis.
 It is hopefully less to do with learning formulas or set ways of working, but rather more to do with gradually discovering the analyst’s own history- and prehistory- as well as their most intimate formulas precisely so not to impose them back on their patients.
 Given the nature of each subjectivity, every analysis is different and involves diversity in their length and duration, including that of the sessions in themselves (at least in the Lacanian tradition where it is not only significant to respect this but perhaps even to highlight it!)
 Subjectivity is at the core of my practice as is in the Freudian and Lacanian Psychoanalytic traditions.

-My private practice is currently based in Primrose Hill, London where I work with adults as well as with adolescents and children.
-My consulting room is actually a few meters from Freud’s very first address in London on Elsworthy Road.
-It is accessible by tube on the Jubilee Line through Swiss Cottage station and on the Northern Line through Chalk Farm station.
+My private practice is currently based in Northwest, London where I work with adults as well as with adolescents and children.
+My consulting room used to be a few meters from Freud’s very first address in London on 39 Elsworthy Road and before that, nearby his last address which has now become the Freud Museum.
+It is accessible by tube on the Northern Line through Chalk Farm station.
 By car there is easy access from Regent’s Park, Marylebone, Fitzrovia; anywhere in Central London, Hampstead or Belsize Park.

 Alternatively, I do also conduct Skype sessions when required.